sahithyandev/s3/src/content/docs/operating-systems/01-introduction.md

 All devices share main memory.
 Devices use local buffers to store data temporarily.

-## 6. Why Applications Are OS-Specific

-### 6.1 Reasons

-- Different OSes have different system calls.
-- Different binary formats and ABIs.

-### 6.2 Writing Cross-Platform Apps

-- Use JVM, Python, etc.
-- Or compile separately for each OS.

 ### Multiprogramming

 A subset of total jobs in system is kept in memory.
 One job selected and run via job scheduling.
 When job has to wait (for I/O for example), OS switches to another job.